Eileen Valentino Flaxman

 You were somebody's sweetheart once

-Your dream came true when she said I do
+Your wish came true when she said I do

 Fairytale endings had nothing on you